 Corte Sant’Alda, “Campi Magri” Valpolicella Ripasso 2008 (about $40)

 In 1985 Marinella Camerani made the decision to uproot herself from her comfortable life in Verona and pursue her dream of living in the country and reviving what had been her family’s country estate above the village of Mezzane de Sotto.
 Without any real winemaking background, she started growing grapes and producing her own wines using organic farming and sustainable winemaking principles.
 And, as it turns out, she made some very good wines.
 So good that in 2008 she received the prestigious “Grower of the Year” award from Gambero Rosso, Italy’s most authoritative guide to the Italian wine world.

 The Lonardi estate consists of 18 acres of prime vineyards from which they produce traditional red wines of the Valpolicella area.
-The Lonardi Ripasso wine is aged for 12 months in small oak barrels and then undergoes a further 6 months ageing in the bottle before release for sale.
+The Lonardi Ripasso wine is aged for 12 months in second-passage French Oak barriques and then undergoes a further 6 months ageing in the bottle before release for sale.
 Rich and juicy, this Ripasso has plenty of tannic grip and an engaging, slightly bitter note on a fine finish.